srobo/website/_events/sr2024/cambridge-tech-day-march.md

 The building is set back slightly from the road, look for the raspberry logo.

+Limited parking is available, please let us know on the sign up form if this is needed.

 ## Schedule

 | Time  | Info |